apache/echarts-handbook/contents/en/basics/import.md

 ## Import All ECharts Functionality

-To include all of ECharts, we simplely need to import `echarts`.
+To include all of ECharts, we simply need to import `echarts`.

 ```js
 import * as echarts from 'echarts';